-Public Health Departments - Did You Know?
+Resources for Public Health Departments

-CHES and MCHES are qualified to:
+CHES® and MCHES® are qualified to:

-Assess needs of communities to plan, implement, and evaluate programs for enhancing overall population health;
+- Assess needs of communities to plan, implement, and evaluate programs for enhancing overall population health;

-Influence health policy and environmental changes to improve the health status of communities; and
+- Influence health policy and environmental changes to improve the health status of communities; and

-Serve as a resource person for health education/health and promotion activities.
+- Serve as a resource person for health education/health and promotion activities.

-"There is a strong interplay between the Public Health Accreditation Board (PHAB) Domains and Health Education Specialist Competencies.
-CHES and MCHES are well positioned to assist in the work of Public Health Department Accreditation and have the knowledge and skills to lead this effort."
+There is a strong interplay between the Public Health Accreditation Board (PHAB) Domains and Health Education Specialist Competencies.
+CHES® and MCHES® are well positioned to assist in the work of Public Health Department Accreditation and have the knowledge and skills to lead this effort.

-Click Here to read the full document outlining the similarities between PHAB Domains and Health Education Competencies.
+Click here to read the full document outlining the similarities between PHAB Domains and Health Education Competencies.

 “The skills and knowledge I have gained through the years has played a significant role in my responsibilities as the health department’s Accreditation Coordinator and to the quality of services provided.
 I feel NCHEC’s defined competencies for planning, assessing, developing, implementing and evaluating health education information clearly aligns with the PHAB Standards and Measures that allows for a continual improvement of our department.”
-Tracy Storms Mazzucco, MS, CHES – Sussex County Accreditation Coordinator
+Tracy Storms Mazzucco, MS, CHES® – Sussex County Accreditation Coordinator